vtex-apps/minicart/README.md

 | `showPrice`                   | `Boolean`      | If the total price of the items in the cart should be displayed at its side                                          | false       |

 Also, you can configure the product summary that is defined on minicart.
 See [here](https://github.com/vtex-apps/product-summary/blob/master/README.md#configuration) the Product Summary API.

+Additionally, you may add a [`sandbox`](https://github.com/vtex-apps/sandbox) block on the footer of the minicart, for additional custom information.

 ### Styles API